Abstract art is for kids

 Because this is actually a positive.

 In my practice, and in the practice of many artists, mostly abstract but even representational artists, we really try to work from a place where the intellect is not ruling.
-We endeavor to release our habits of how we encounter the world so that we can experience it as children do: in awe and amazement, with curiosity.
+We endeavor to release the habits we have developed over our lifetime, of how we encounter the world.
+We want our experience of the world to be like that of children: we want our approach to be filled with curiosity, awe, and amazement.

 I have all the training.
 I can do representational work.
-(People are always amazed when I occasionally paint a straight-on representational landscape, or a glass of bourbon, or a portrait, or a drawing of a house. ) Sometimes I want to flex those muscles, prove to other people—and myself—that I still can.
+(People are always amazed when I occasionally paint a straight-on representational landscape, or a glass of bourbon, or a portrait, or a drawing of a house. ) Sometimes, I want to flex those muscles and prove to other people, and myself, that I still can make those representational paintings.

-So if that is what those people were saying when they said I painted like a five-year-old?
-I'm laughing.
+So if that is what those people were saying when they said I painted like a five-year-old, I'm laughing.
 I'm delighted.
-Yeah, I've achieved something—painting like a five-year-old who does know all the rules of composition, who does know how to use color and light, how to use line and shape to evoke sensation.
+Yeah, I've achieved something, I’m painting like a five-year-old who does know all the rules of composition, who does know how to use color and light, how to use line and shape to evoke sensation.

 What helped me reframe this was remembering walking through the Guggenheim at a Mark Rothko exhibit.
-I remember one painting clearly—just being in awe of the emotional response this man was able to elicit from viewers through his combination of color and technique, the feathering of edges.
+I remember one painting clearly—just being in awe of the emotional response this man was able to elicit from viewers through his combination of colors and technique.
 And hearing people, no doubt from a tour bus, walking by grumbling: "My five-year-old could do this."
 "I don't see what's good about this."

 If this means I'm in the same league as Rothko, and Frankenthaler, and all the others about whom they say the same stuff, I'll take it.
 I don't think I'm quite there yet, but thank you for the compliment.